Fulton High School (Tennessee): Symbols

 Thomas N. Johnston served as principal from 1951 to 1955, with a faculty of 49 members.
 The faculty also served as advisors to the first senior class as it selected the school mascot "The Falcons", proposed by Rose Butler Sanders, reasoning that falcons are birds that are "strong fliers that soar high into the sky".
 The school colors chosen were maroon and white.
 The school newspaper was named The Falcon Quill, and the first yearbook named The Falcon.

 In a slogan contest in the late 1960s, the winning entry was “Enter to learn; go forth to serve”, and this has been adopted as the motto of Fulton High School.

 Restructuring 2007

 During the early 2000s, it was evident that standards and rigor in education were quickly changing and the No Child Left Behind (NCLB) Act of 2001 was implemented.
 Due to faltering graduation rates at Fulton, as well as other deficiencies with regard to NCLB standards, educators were forced to make drastic changes.
-In 2007 and under the tutelage of Dr. Jon Rysweck, Fulton High School was divided into the current structure of five "small learning communities" (SLCs).
+In 2007 and under the tutelage of Dr. Jon Rysewyk (the current Knox County Schools superintendent), Fulton High School was divided into the current structure of five "small learning communities" (SLCs).